hurraygong/scGNN/scgnndocs/source/Downstream Analysis.rst

 Figure 5 Alzheimer’s disease dataset (GSE138852) analysis based on scGNN.
 (A) Cell clustering UMAP.
 Labeled with scGNN clusters (left) and AD/control samples (right).
 (B) Comparison of cell proportions in AD/control samples (left) and each cluster (right).
 (C) Heatmap of DEGs (logFC > 0.25) in each cluster.
 Six oligodendrocyte sub-clusters are merged as one to compare with other cell types.
 Marker genes identified in DEGs are listed on the right.
 (D) Selected AD-related enrichment pathways in each cell type in the comparison between AD and control cells.
 (E) Underlying TFs are responsible for the cell-type-specific gene regulations identified by IRIS3.

 Figure S6.
-Comparison of DEG expression before and after scGNN imputation.
+Comparison of DEG expression before (Left) and after scGNN imputation (Right).
+DEGs were identified using the Seurat package based on scGNN predicted clusters, and the six oligodendrocyte sub-clusters were merged into one.
+Cells were randomly selected from half of the merged oligo group to make the figure more balanced.

 .. image:: https://raw.githubusercontent.com/hurraygong/scGNN/master/pictures/FigureS6.png
    :width: 600px
    :align: left

 Figure S7.
-A full list of enriched pathways using DEGs between AD and control cells within each cluster
+A full list of enriched pathways using DEGs between AD and control cells within each cluster.
+The enrichment test was conducted by using GSEA.
+Colors indicate normalized enrichment scores.

 .. image:: https://raw.githubusercontent.com/hurraygong/scGNN/master/pictures/FigureS7.png
-   :width: 600px
-   :align: left